How To Perfectly Practice The Piano

 One factor that some professionals dare not forget… practice.
 Even if you know all the fingerings and notes, even if you can read the music well, it won’t mean a thing.
 Practice is the essence of it all.
 You have to be committed in your genre, therefore, practicing it every day; if not everyday then at least thrice a week.

-If you’re having difficulty training yourself with your practice hours, try mp3 to midi converter tool.
+If you’re having difficulty training yourself with your practice hours, try with online classes.